SAIL-Labs/glint_pygui/README.md

 Bonus:
 - RT view of the spectrum in the selected output to chase wiggles

+## Update: 2021-12-07
+The installation process has been tested and corrected accordingly.
+Use the release 1.0.1.

 ## Update: 2021-07-26
 The GUI is packaged.
 The installing process has not been tested.